wp-plugins/itro-popup/readme.txt

 == Description ==

 ITRO Popup is a very lightweight (less than 200Kb!)
 Plugin which allow users to add a fully-customizable  and perfectly centered popup.
-It has a very user-friendly interface, which allow inexpert user to easily modify all  settings needed for a popup.
+It has a very user-friendly interface, which allow normal user to easily modify all settings needed for a popup, without coding.
 With "Age restricted site"  option, the popup block the navigation until the user declare that is above the local country legal age.
-It is useful for adult content site (tobacco & alcohol-selling, violence, bad language, etc...).
+It is useful for adult content site (tobacco & alcohol selling, violence, bad language, etc...).
 The leave and the enter button are separately customizable.
 Advanced user can also add their own HTML code.
 This plugin is basic-user oriented, no code knowledge is required.
-It also fix the Internet Explorer complabiliy problem, for all version.
+It also fix the Internet Explorer complabiliy problem, for all IE version.

 MAKE YOUR DONATION - HELP US TO DEVELOP FOR YOU!
 [DONATE NOW](http://www.itro.eu/index.php/donate/)

+Any suggestions for new features implementation which you need?
+Need personal implementation for your businnes or your interest?
+Email to support.itro@live.com

 Like this plugin?
 Say it to your friend!
 Sustain free software! https://www.facebook.com/ITRO.Popup

-Any suggestions for new features implementation which you need?
-Need personal implementation for your businnes or your interest?
-Email to support.itro@live.com

 == Installation ==